Industry impressed by chainsaw drone work

 The team led by computer science professor Richard Green and mechanical engineering professor Dan Zhao has spent eight years designing unmanned aerial vehicles (UAV) as precision tools for challenging environments.

-A display of the prototype chainsaw drone at work impressed industry representatives last week.
+A display of the prototype chainsaw drone at work impressed industry representatives recently.

 Prof Green said the new drone was a more cost-effective, efficient and safer option for trimming trees around power lines and pylons without the need of ladders and scaffolding or putting workers at risk.